uclchem/uclchem.github.io/website/docs/first_model.md

 ```

-    [4.50816626e-08 3.61686080e-05]
+    [1, 3.331065665976256e-11, 3.5763056300678485e-05]

 ## Checking the output

+At the end of the previous cell, we printed `result` which is a list returned by every UCLCHEM model function.
+The first element is always an integer which will be positive if the code completed and negative otherwise.
+You can send negative values to `uclchem.utils.check_error()` to get a more detailed error message.

-The `result` we printed was a list of the final abundances of the two species listed in `out_species` for this model.
+The subsequent elements are the final abundances of any species listed in `out_species`, in this case we have the abundance of SO and CO.
 This is useful when we want to use UCLCHEM as part of something like an MCMC procedure, obtaining abundances for given parameters.
-However, we also write the final abundances of all species to `abundSaveFile` and the abundances of all species at every time step in `outputFile`.
+However, we also write the final abundances of all species to `abundSaveFile` and the abundances of all species at every time step in `outputFile` so it is not necessary to acquire abundances in this way.

 The output file is just a simple csv with some header rows, UCLCHEM has a utility function to read that file into a pandas dataframe.
 Let's load it up and look at it.